rleyba19/geojsonesri/README.md

 # helloesri.js

-#Setting up esri.js with a GeoJson
+#Setting up esri.js with a GeoJson prerequisite